nens/threedi-docs/source/d_1d_objects.rst

      - Yes
      - \-
      - Unique identifier
-   * - Capacity
-     - capacity
-     - decimal number
-     - Yes
-     - L/s
-     - Pump capacity
    * - Code
      - code
      - text
      - No
      - \-
      - Name field, no constraints
-   * - Connection node ID
-     - connection_node_id
-     - integer
-     - Yes
-     - \-
-     - ID of connection node on which the pumpstation is placed
    * - Display name
      - display_name
      - text
      - No
      - \-
      - Name field, no constraints
+   * - Capacity
+     - capacity
+     - decimal number
+     - Yes
+     - L/s
+     - Pump capacity
+   * - Start level
+     - start_level
+     - decimal number
+     - Yes
+     - m MSL
+     - Pump switches on when the water level exceeds this level
    * - Lower stop level
      - lower_stop_level
      - decimal number
      - Yes
      - m MSL
      - Pump switches off when the water level becomes lower than this level
-   * - Sewerage
-     - sewerage
-     - boolean
-     - Yes
-     - \-
-     - Indicates if the pumpstation is part of the sewerage system (True) or not (False)
-   * - Start level
+   * - Upper stop level
-     - start_level
+     - upper_stop_level
      - decimal number
      - Yes
      - m MSL
-     - Pump switches on when the water level exceeds this level
+     - Pump switches off when the water level exceeds this level
    * - Type
      - type
      - integer
      - Yes
      - \-
      - Sets whether pump reacts to water level at: suction side (1) or delivery side (2)
-   * - Upper stop level
+   * - Sewerage
-     - upper_stop_level
+     - sewerage
-     - decimal number
+     - boolean
      - Yes
-     - m MSL
+     - \-
-     - Pump switches off when the water level exceeds this level
+     - Indicates if the pump is part of the sewerage system (True) or not (False)
-   * - Zoom category
+   * - Connection node ID
-     - zoom_category
+     - connection_node_id
      - integer
-     - No
+     - Yes
      - \-
-     - *Deprecated*
+     - ID of connection node on which the pumpstation is placed

 Notes for modellers
 ^^^^^^^^^^^^^^^^^^^

-- Multiple pumpstations may be defined for the same connection node.
+- Multiple pumps may be defined for the same connection node.
 If their active ranges (start/stop level) overlap, they may pump at the same time.

 .. _pump_map: